max-van-leeuwen/SnapLensStudio-Raycasting/README.md

 # SnapLensStudio-Raycasting
 Raycast any mesh and retrieve positional and rotational information.
+[From this tweet.](https://twitter.com/maksvanleeuwen/status/1383471889016754180)

 [twitter @maksvanleeuwen](https://twitter.com/maksvanleeuwen)